-We expect that the Swarm2 cluster will have many competing priorities for its use.
+We expect that the Swarm cluster will have many competing priorities for its use.
 This policy document is written in the hope of minimizing conflicts.
 Many of the policies will be automatic and enforced by software.
 We hope this will minimize the load on people.
-Requests should be sent to email@example.com
+Requests should be sent to firstname.lastname@example.org

 • Each researcher laboratory will be a group and will be assigned a Group ID (GID).
 Resources will be allocated according to groups.